 Many full-time RVers choose South Dakota for their domicile state, and I’ve discussed the reasons before.
-No state income tax, only a 4% sales tax (although in the Madison and Sioux Falls area they add 2% onto that), and because it’s easy to become a resident.
+No state income tax, only a 4% sales tax (although some counties add onto that), and because it’s easy to become a resident.
 Their vehicle registration fees went up again in April 2015, but are still reasonable – cheaper than South Carolina and Wisconsin were anyway.

 Choosing a mail forwarding service in South Dakota opens up the door for you to become a resident there, but there are two things you need to do at a minimum on top of this: get a SD driver’s license, and register your vehicles.
 Though, as I’ve explained before the more things you can do to make the state look like your true residency, the better.
 But what I’m going to be focusing on here is how to get vehicle registration and driver’s license taken care of.
 First though, mail forwarding.

 The three most popular mail forwarding companies in South Dakota are Dakota Post (formerly Alternative Resources), My Dakota Address, and America’s Mailbox.
 I know RVers who work with each of these companies and are satisfied customers, so you probably won’t go wrong with any of them.